patryrosell/Datos_MET/README.md

 	- Name of data provider (Currently, only available for "[SMN](https://www.smn.gob.ar/descarga-de-datos)")
 	- Absolute path to parameters file (parametros.txt -> Don't forget to fill it!)
 	- Absolute path to programs folder (00_programas)
+4. A sample of raw & formatted data within output graphics are provided in the RAW and GRAPH folders of ARG/SMN.

 ## Last update: